 You might not be writing a book, but words are continually streaming from your fingers.
-So why not make some money from it?
+So why not make some money from your writing?

 Generating passive income from writing has a lot of advantages.

-The second is that there are so many ways to build passive income from writing.
+The second is that there are so many ways of earning passive income from writing.

-On top of that, it is time-flexible, so you can do it whenever you have time.
+On top of that, it is time-flexible, so you can do it whenever you have time to make extra money.

-A monetized blog is by a long way the most popular passive income source for writers.
+A monetized blog is, by a long way, the most popular way to earn passive income for writers.

 Accept paid articles